encode42/CAPTCHAcord/readme.md

 4. Configure the application.
 You're mostly on your own on this but here's the gist:
   - Create a **v2 invisible** [reCAPTCHA site](https://www.google.com/recaptcha/admin/create) and copy its public and private keys into `config.yml` and `tokens.yml` respectively.
   - Create a [Discord bot token](https://www.writebots.com/discord-bot-token/) and copy its token into `tokens.yml`.
-  - Invite the bot to your server with the `Create Instant Invite` permission only.
-Only one server per instance!
+  - Invite the bot to your servers with the `Create Instant Invite` permission only.
-  - Fill out the guild and channel IDs in `config.yml`.
+  - Fill out the information for your guilds in `config.yml`.
 5. Start it up!
-Remove all existing invite links from the server, dissallow creation of new invites, and redirect new members to the CAPTCHAcord site instance!
+Remove all existing invite links from your servers, dissallow creation of new invites, and redirect new members to the CAPTCHAcord site instance!

 ## ⚙️ Updating
 Updating the application is extremely easy!